 Thank you for considering a submission to our conference: it will be all the better for your participation.
 We are accepting submissions for papers, panels, tutorials, workshops, nifty assignments, and lightning talks.
 We have separate categories for student papers and posters, and students are encouraged to participate.

-Panels, Tutorials and Workshops
+Panels, Tutorials, and Workshops

 In the submission for “Nifty Assignments”, please limit the initial abstract to 2 pages.
-Accepted submissions will be presented by the author of the assignment at the conference and final abstracts will be published on the conference website afterwards.
+Accepted submissions will be presented by the author of the assignment at the conference and final abstracts will be published on the conference website afterward.

-“Lightning Talks” are quick, 5 to 10 minute informal presentations that will be neither peer-reviewed nor published in the ACM digital library.
+“Lightning Talks” are quick, 5 to 10-minute informal presentations that will be neither peer-reviewed nor published in the ACM digital library.
 A conference committee will accept proposals of general interest to fit the allotted time slots for the lightning talks.

 K-12 Teacher Submissions